| {{ 'ml-lesson-number-slides' | message : article.intro.bblockCount }} |

 Week | 1 | 2 | 3 | 4 | 5 |

-The height data includes values from 1.5 to 8, so a scale from 0 to 10 inches with an interval of 1 inch are reasonable.
+The height data includes values from 1.5 to 8, so a scale from 0 to 10 inches with an interval of 1 inch is reasonable.
 The horizontal axis can represent time in weeks and the vertical axis can represent the plant height in inches.
-Now, the points can be plotted on a coordinate plane and connected.
+Now the points can be plotted on a coordinate plane and connected with a line.

-A box plot is a scaled figure, usually presented above a number line.
+If a data set has outliers, they are marked as separate points to the left and/or right of the whiskers.
+A box plot is a scaled figure and is usually presented above a number line.
 The set of numbers used to draw the box plot is called the five-number summary of the data set.
-Each of the five numbers is labeled accordingly.
+Each of the five numbers is labeled below.

 A histogram is a graphical illustration of a frequency distribution of a data set that contains numerical data.
 Histograms have several defining characteristics.

-A bar graph is a graphical representation of a frequency distribution of a categorical data.
-It is made of rectangular bars and each bar represents a category and its frequency in a data set.
-A bar graph is most often created using the data in a frequency table.
+A bar graph is a graphical representation of a categorical data.
+It is made of rectangular bars and each bar represents a category and its corresponding value.
+Bar graphs are commonly used to show frequency distributions, in which case they are often created using the data in a frequency table.

 A pie chart is a circular chart used to represent the relative frequencies of a data set.
 It is also called a circle chart.
 These charts are divided into several slices — each representing a group of the whole data set.
 The following characteristics are typical of pie charts.